 According to media reports, homeowners should be concerned about visits from these Christmas crooks.
 For example:

-• In late November 2011, many of a family's $1,600 worth of outdoor Christmas decorations were stolen from their home in Southern California.
+• In one case reported, one family had $1,600 worth of outdoor Christmas decorations stolen from their home in Southern California.

-• Around Thanksgiving 2011, thieves swiped plastic candy canes, a 4-foot-high Mickey Mouse, a 4-foot-high polar bear and other outdoor Christmas decorations from a home in Delaware County, Pa.
-"I know it doesn't sound that bad, but it kind of ruins my kids' Christmas," homeowner Mike Perry told his local newspaper.
+• Another case reported that thieves swiped expensive plastic candy canes, a 4-foot-high Mickey Mouse, a 4-foot-high polar bear and other outdoor Christmas decorations from a home in Delaware County, Pa.
+“I know it doesn’t sound that bad, but it kind of ruins my kids’ Christmas,” homeowner Mike Perry told his local newspaper.

 While this kind of thievery can make any homeowner feel like Scrooge, there is reason for some good cheer.
 If crooks run off with your inflatable snowman or holiday lights or vandals damage them, a standard home insurance or renter’s insurance policy typically will cover the losses.